onefootprint/Swift-Onboarding-Components/backend/DEVELOPMENT.md

 cargo run -p api_server
 ```

+## Crate and Workspace Layout

+Lift crate dependencies to the workspace to avoid introducing multiple versions of the same crate, which may result in build-time or run-time conflicts.
+Bulk lifts can be automated using [`cargo-autoinherit`](https://github.com/mainmatter/cargo-autoinherit), but as of May 2024 it is not enforced in CI.

 ## Pulumi setup (for infra managment only)

 Pulumi is our infra-as-code framework.
 All of the pulumi code is in /infra.
 For development, you'll interact with pulumi directly if you're adding/modifying config variables or secrets, if you're modifying infrastructure, or if you're building an ephemeral environment/stack.